morooLee/wdio-slack-reporter/README.md

 ## WebdriverIO 4.x or lower Compatibility

-> This package only supports up to WebdriverIO 6.x. <br />
+> This project is Compatible with WebdriverIO version 6.x and above.<br />
 > If you are using 4.x or lower, use to [wdio-slack-reporter](https://github.com/kmnaid/wdio-slack-reporter).

 ## Installation